ISRA FACTSHEETS

 CRITERION A

-One Qualifying Species considered threatened with extinction according to the IUCN Red List of Threatened Species regularly occurs in the area.
-This the Vulnerable Velvet Belly Lanternshark (Finucci et al. 2021).
+Two Qualifying Species considered threatened with extinction according to the IUCN Red List of Threatened Species regularly occur in the area.
+These are the Vulnerable Velvet Belly Lanternshark (Finucci et al. 2021) and Rabbitfish (Finucci 2020).

 CRITERION C

-Reykjanes Ridge is an important reproductive area for two shark species.
+Reykjanes Ridge is an important reproductive area for two shark species and one chimaera species.

-Between 2018–2021, 2,381 Velvet Belly Lanternshark were collected by the Marine and Freshwater Research Institute during benthic trawl surveys in the spring (March–May) and autumn (September–November) all around Iceland (Mattína et al. 2024).
-Of these, 136 were determined to be neonates/YOY measuring 12–20 cm TL (K Jakobsitter unpubl. data 2024).
-In this area, 1,095 individuals were recorded from ten surveys undertaken in this area between 2018–2021.
+Between 2018–2021, 2,381 Velvet Belly Lanternshark were collected by the Marine and Freshwater Research Institute (MFRI) during benthic trawl surveys in the boreal spring (March–May) and autumn (September–November) all around Iceland (Mattína et al. 2024).
+Of these, 136 were determined to be neonates/YOY measuring 12–20 cm TL (KB Jakobsdóttir unpubl. data 2024).
+In this area, 1,095 individuals were recorded from ten surveys undertaken in this area.
 Of these, 114 were determined to be neonates/YOY, which represents 84% of neonates recorded in the MFRI surveys across Iceland.
 Individuals in this size range were recorded in 2018 (n = 24), 2019 (n = 33), 2020 (n = 37), and 2021 (n = 20).
 These catches were made in March and October (Mattína et al. 2024).
-The observations of neonate/YOY animals overlap with the observation of mature females in the final stage of embryo release in warm, southerly waters of Iceland (Mattína et al. 2024).
+The observations of neonate/YOY animals overlap with the observations of mature females in the final stage of embryo release in warm, southerly waters of Iceland (Mattína et al. 2024).

 SUBMIT A REQUEST